How to Make Pumpkin Puree

 Instead, look for the ones labeled “pie” or “sugar.”
 These are smaller (I generally use 2-lb sizes), creamier, and sweeter.

 This will work with most sweet and savory dishes.
 Of course, there’s the staple pie, and you can also use it as filling for cakes and pastries.
-Add a fall twist to cheesecakes, crepes, muffins and cupcakes, trifles, frosting, cookies, and pancakes.
+Add a fall twist to cheesecakes, crepes, muffins, cupcakes, trifles, frosting, cookies, pumpkin spice latte, and delicious pancakes.

 Aside from sweet treats, the puree also tastes fantastic in a soup perked up with sage.
 I love using it for gnocchi, ravioli filling, enchiladas, and soup as well.